rbtnn/vim-vimscript_lasterror/README.md

 ## Usage

-### :VimscriptLastError
+### :VimscriptLastError [-loclist]
-jump to the Vim script's last error.
+Jump to the Vim script's last error.
+If `-loclist` is specified, Set Vim script's last errors to current loclist.

 ## Concepts